MrXujiang/rc-drag/README.md

 ## rc-drag

-rc-drag is a react-based drag-and-zoom component library that provides a flexible drag configuration and allows us to scale from different angles.
+rc-drag is a react-based drag-and-zoom component library that provides a flexible drag configuration and allows us to scale from different angles. ❤️ Mobile drag and drop is supported.

 ## Table of Contents